Reflective Lane Johnson would be honored to mentor his successor

 “Yeah, when you’re about to turn 35 you tend to reflect a lot, especially in the league,” Johnson said.
 “It’s been a fun ride.
 Coming into the NFL you don’t know what to expect but this fanbase has really embraced me through the good and the bad.
 I think that the culture here has been a certain way for a long time and I felt like I was introduced to something special and in some aspects we were able to carry on tradition.

 “I think that’s what I’m most proud of.
-With new teammates comes in, to show them what Philadelphia is about, what this team’s about and what it’s like in this building.”
+With new teammates coming in, to show them what Philadelphia is about, what this team’s about and what it’s like in this building.”

 This second act of Johnson’s career after completely healing from a significant ankle injury has been remarkable.
 Johnson was a Pro Bowler from 2017-2019 before the injury but is now on another three-year run from 2022-24.
 He was the best right tackle in football last season, despite the snub from All-Pro voters.